witchinthesky/movie_rec/README.md

-# Classic Cinema Recommender
+# Memory Reels

-Welcome to **Classic Cinema Recommender**, your go-to source for discovering and enjoying timeless movie masterpieces.
+Welcome to **Memory Reels**, your go-to source for discovering and enjoying timeless movie masterpieces.
 Whether you're a seasoned cinephile or a curious newcomer, our platform is designed to help you explore and rediscover the magic of old movies.

 ## Features